-Last year, many early-stage companies significantly reduced payroll taxes thanks to a new federal tax credit including many of our start-ups in the tech industry.
+Since 2017, many early-stage companies, especially in the technology industry, significantly reduced payroll taxes thanks to a new federal tax credit.
 The Qualified Small Business (QSB) R&D Tax Credit, passed into law in 2015, allows qualified small businesses to offset OASDI (i.e. social security) taxes with R&D tax credits originally claimed on federal income tax returns.
-The 2018 calendar year presents yet another opportunity for companies to realize these savings.
+The 2019 calendar year presents yet another opportunity for companies to realize these savings.
 How are these credits achieved?

-2. Plan Ahead – Companies seeking QSB R&D Credits this year must first claim the credit on 2017 federal income tax returns.
-Since a company may not amend an income tax return for the credit, it is important that companies interested in this credit NOT file federal income tax returns without first assessing whether or not they qualify for the credit.
+2. Plan Ahead – A company seeking QSB R&D Credits this year must first claim the credit on its federal income tax returns.
+Since a company may not amend an income tax return for the credit, it is important that companies interested in this credit NOT file federal income tax returns without first assessing whether they qualify for the credit.
 Remember, savings cannot be realized until one quarter AFTER the income tax return is filed.
 Thus, if you're planning on taking advantage of the QSB Credit opportunity DO NOT WAIT!
-2017 Returns must be filed before March 31st, 2018 if you want to bank these savings by the second quarter of 2018.
+2018 Returns must be filed before March 31, 2019 if you want to bank these savings by the second quarter of 2019.

 3. Seek Assistance – While QSB Credits often produce significant savings, they are not a “free lunch.”
 Not only do companies without experience in this area run the risk of leaving savings on the table, but they could also incur interest and/or penalties related to payroll tax mistakes.
 Reach out to an advisor for assistance in assessing if QSB Credits make sense for your business.